Typhoon Mitag (2007)

-Typhoon Mitag, known in the Philippines as Typhoon Mina, was a strong typhoon that caused deadly flooding in the Philippines in late November 2007.
+Typhoon Mitag, (Note: The name Mitag (Yapese: Mitaeg, [mitaːɣ]) was contributed by the Federated States of Micronesia and is a feminine given names meaning "my eyes" in Yapese.) known in the Philippines as Typhoon Mina, was a strong typhoon that caused deadly flooding in the Philippines in late November 2007.
 As the twenty-fourth named storm and the fourteenth typhoon of the 2007 Pacific typhoon season, it originated from an area of atmospheric convection south-southwest of Guam.
 The area of convection was in a favorable environment for development, so it organized and a low-level circulation was found inside the disturbance.
 Not too long after, the JMA classified it as a tropical depression.
 On November 20, rainbands developed along the periphery of the depression as it moved into an area of good divergence.
 The JMA soon upgraded the depression to a tropical storm, designating it as Mitag.
 A few hours later, the JTWC issued their first advisory on Mitag, and so did PAGASA, naming it Mina.
 The storm strengthened significantly early on November 21 and became a further intensified.
 Later that day, the JTWC upgraded Mitag to a typhoon, and the JMA also upgraded it late that evening.
 As Mitag remained stationary for a day as a Category 2-equivalent typhoon, it changed its trajectory.
 Nonetheless, PAGASA announced that there is still a possibility of the typhoon to once again change its course.
 The storm turned northwest and made landfall late on November 25.
 It tracked Luzon and was downgraded to a severe tropical storm before emerging back over water on November 26.
 It turned back to the east before reaching Taiwan, and became extratropical on November 27.

 Meteorological history

 Typhoon Mitag was first identified by the Joint Typhoon Warning Center (JTWC) on November 19, 2007 as an area of scattered convective activity situated roughly 410 km (255 mi) south-southwest of Guam.
 Located within a region of low wind shear and favoring good outflow, development of the system was anticipated over the following few days.
 Later that day, a low-level circulation was discovered as the disturbance became increasingly organized.
 Shortly thereafter, the Japan Meteorological Agency (JMA) classified the system as a tropical depression.
 Early on November 20, convective banding features developed along the periphery of the depression as it moved into an area of good divergence.
 Around 1200 UTC, the JMA upgraded the depression to a tropical storm, assigning it the name Mitag.
-This name was contributed by Micronesia and translates to "my eyes" and is also a name for a Yap woman.
 Several hours later, the JTWC issued their first advisory on Mitag, designating it as Tropical Storm 24W.
 Around the same time, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) issued their first advisory on the system as it entered their area of responsibility.
 They dubbed Mitag with the local Philippine name of Mina at this time.